Heron: Visualizing and Controlling Chemical Reaction Explorations and Networks: Introduction

 For this purpose, we introduce \textsc{Heron} as a graphical user interface (GUI) for our \textsc{Scine} (Software for Chemical Interaction Networks)~\cite{Scine} software project. \textsc{Heron} is open source and free of charge.
 In addition to the publicly available releases~\cite{Heron2022}, \textsc{Heron} is also part of the AutoRXN workflow~\cite{Unsleber2023} on Microsoft Azure and Microsoft Quantum Elements~\cite{QuantumElements, QuantumElementsEvent}.
 Furthermore, \textsc{Heron} features a graphical integration of the \textsc{autoCAS}~\cite{Stein2016, Stein2016b, Stein2017, Stein2017b, Stein2019} software that allows for selecting active orbital spaces in an automated fashion and then automatically carrying out complete active space (CAS) calculations.
 Moreover, \textsc{Heron} provides interactive real-time quantum mechanics with force feedback which can be applied in research~\cite{Haag2011, Haag2013, Haag2014, Vaucher2016, Vaucher2017} and in educational settings~\cite{Weymuth2021, Muller2023a}. \textsc{Heron} adopts a modular approach where its functionality is encapsulated into different views.
 For example, the interactive manipulation of a molecule is one module and viewing the results of a rolling automated reaction-mechanism exploration by the software \textsc{Chemoton}~\cite{Unsleber2022, Chemoton2023} is another.
+In addition to the documentation included in every software release, a video tutorial of the most important functionalities is available at \url{https://youtu.be/HGXkir9iKFo}.

 Different software packages dedicated to visualizing and analyzing total reaction networks have already been reported~\cite{Cheng2014, Gupta2020, Kuwahara2023}, and additional schemes based on existing graph visualization software~\cite{McDermott2021, acerxn} or manual layouts are available.
 However, the \textit{entire} network rarely needs to be inspected to understand a chemical process.
 Hence, \textsc{Heron} focuses its network views on subsections and paths, allowing for a visualization that remains uncluttered for all but the largest networks where already all favorable reactions of a single compound generate a graph that is difficult to comprehend.